nathan20021/summer-portfolio/README.md

 # summer-portfolio

-Remake my portfolio in nextJS, reactJS.
-A platform for me to upload projects and blog posts in the summer
+A platform for me to upload projects and blog posts in the summer.

+Remake my portfolio in nextJS, reactJS, Tailwind-CSS and industry-standard tools.